radekcz/testing-rest-api-spring-spock/README.md

-This java project is the advisor how to test REST API using:
+This java project is the small advisor how to test REST API (controllers, services) using:

-- Spring Boot Test framework
+- Spring Boot Test framework:
+  - with @SpringBootTest for full application context
+  - with @WebMvcTest for only the web layer
 - Groovy
 - Spock